-I have had the pleasure to speak to Megan DeFranza personally, and it was such a relief to hear a Christian person speak to me without my morals, my very being, being judged, or assumed to be an abomination.
+I have had the pleasure to work with Megan DeFranza personally, and it was such a relief to hear a Christian person speak to me without my morals, my very being, being judged, or assumed to be an abomination.
 Megan is a bridge builder.
 She is helping the Christian community to learn about us, to not be afraid of us, and that it is ok to even love us.
 You can learn more here: Intersex And Faith.

 Megan has clearly taken the time to learn about people who are intersex and has learned much from Leanne Simon (In include the link to them here), and intersex activist and writer.
 Megan has also taken the time to talk to Judi Herring, M.D.
 The creator of the TEDx: Gender Bound Messages from the World Between.
 Not to mention, obviously listening with care to many more of us, out here, who were born intersex.
 It was a pleasure to connect with Megan personally.

 Megan is clearly a bridge builder between the Christian Community, in understanding those of us born Intersex, with intersex traits, or differences of sexual development.
 She has written this book: “Sex Difference in Christian Theology”, and is clearly making a difference, in teaching this world the truth around genital mutilation, and the horrors of what has happened to so many of us intersex people, and how religion is sadly a part of that.
 It is Megan’s hope that this world change to stop all the tragedies.
 Again, I personally thank her for her contribution in changing culture and making this a better world for intersex babies born to it.
 Here is her book: